 Violation of Policy

-1st Offense Loss of privileges for 1 week 2nd Offense Loss of privileges for 2 weeks 3rd Offense Loss of privileges for remainder of the school year 4th Offense Loss of parking privileges for the remainder of the school year
+1st Offense Loss of privileges for 1 week 2nd Offense Loss of privileges for 2 weeks 3rd Offense Loss of privileges for remainder of the semester or school year 4th Offense Lose parking privileges (if applicable) for a duration of time determined by the Principal